Elmira, Michigan: Geography

 The rural community of Elmira is located within the Northern Michigan region about 4.0 mi north of the 45th parallel.
 The community is located within Antrim County and Otsego County.
 Most of the community is within Elmira Township in Otsego County with some development extending west into Warner Township within Antrim County.
 The community is located about 11 mi northwest of the city of Gaylord.
 Elmira sits at an elevation of 1243 ft above sea level.
 Some areas surrounding the community are included in the Gaylord unit of the Mackinaw State Forest.

 Elmira is centered along M-32 (also known locally as Underwood Avenue) about 1.5 mi east of U.S. Route 131.
 F-41, known locally as Alba Road, is a county-designated highway that runs just south of the community.
 In addition to Gaylord, other nearby communities include Alba and Lakes of the North to the southwest, Boyne Falls to the north, and Vanderbilt to the northeast.

 Elmira contained one of five post offices in Otsego County, along with Gaylord, Johannesburg, Vanderbilt, and Waters.
-However, the Eureka post office was forced to close in October 2020.
-The Eureka 49730 ZIP Code remains active, but mail services are handled by other nearby post offices.
-The ZIP Code serves a large area that includes the western portion of Elmira Township and smaller western portions of Hayes Township within Otsego County.
+The Elmira 49730 ZIP Code serves a large area that includes the western portion of Elmira Township and smaller western portions of Hayes Township within Otsego County.
 Within Antrim County, the ZIP Code serves the southeastern portion of Warner Township, most of Star Township, a very small northern portion of Mancelona Township, and a very small eastern portion of Chestonia Township.
 The Elmira ZIP Code also serves the southern portion of Hudson Township to the north in Charlevoix County.

 The community is served by Gaylord Community Schools, which is located to the southeast in Gaylord but also extends its boundaries into Warner Township within Antrim County.
 The community contains two township offices in their respective municipalities.
 The Warner Township Hall is located at 2434 Ray Street.
 The Elmira Township Hall is located at 2035 Mt.
 Jack Road.
 The Elmira Township Hall contains the volunteer Elmira–Warner Fire Department, which serves the surrounding area.